All Episodes

 It just makes a mess of everything.

-And then I saw this story, this pregnant woman in labor was prevented by authorities from crossing a street to a hospital because the road was closed in anticipation of Obama's eventual arrival.
+This pregnant woman in labor was prevented by authorities from crossing a street to a hospital because the road was closed in anticipation of Obama's eventual arrival.

-The unidentified woman was barred from walking the few hundred feet to the hospital for 30 minutes, as authorities waited for the president's motorcade to show up and pass by.
+The unidentified woman was barred from walking the few hundred feet to the hospital for 30 minutes as authorities waited for the president's motorcade to show up and pass by.

-You just you can't do the things that you had set out to do because the president's in town, which includes apparently giving birth.
+You just, you can't do the things that you had set out to do because the president's in town, which includes apparently giving birth.

-So I think the Republicans have an ad here.
+So the Republicans have an ad here.

 Obama denies woman reproductive rights.

-You think they would have let her.
+You think they would have let her?

 What are you smirking in there for?